openkruise/community/README.md

 We encourage all contributors to become members.
 Learn more about requirements and responsibilities of membership in our [Community Membership](./community-membership.md) doc.

-If you have made contributions that meet the requirements of becoming OpenYurt member, [simply file an issue](https://github.com/openkruise/community/issues/new) to apply.
+If you have made contributions that meet the requirements of becoming OpenKruise member, [simply file an issue](https://github.com/openkruise/community/issues/new) to apply.

 ## Code of Conduct